Helplines and crisis contacts

 Campaign Against Living Miserably (CALM)

-A helpline for men in the UK who are down or have hit a wall for any reason, who need to talk or find information and support.
+A helpline for people in the UK who are down or have hit a wall for any reason, who need to talk or find information and support.

 5pm to midnight, every day of the year